SeldonIO/seldon-core/examples/models/alibaba_ack_deep_mnist/README.md

-# Alibaba Cloud Elastic Container Service (ACK) Deep MNIST Example
+# Alibaba Cloud Container Service for Kubernetes (ACK) Deep MNIST Example
 In this example we will deploy a tensorflow MNIST model in the Alibaba Cloud Container Service for Kubernetes.

 This tutorial will break down in the following sections: